A Better-Than-1.6-Approximation for Prize-Collecting TSP: Proofs of

-For the sake of this paper being self-contained, we provide a proof of \cref{lem:tree_decomposition}.
-We do very closely follow the proof in \cite{blauth_2023_improved}, but incorporate some minor simplifications stemming from the fact that \cite{blauth_2023_improved} show a generalized version of \cref{lem:tree_decomposition}.
+For the sake of this paper being self-contained, we provide proofs of \cref{lem:tree_decomposition,lem:tree_decomposition_PCS}.
+We do very closely follow the proof in \cite{blauth_2023_improved}, but incorporate some minor simplifications stemming from the fact that \cite{blauth_2023_improved} show a generalized version of the statements needed here.
+More precisely, we show that \cref{lem:tree_decomposition} and \cref{lem:tree_decomposition_PCS} are a direct consequence of the following.